 Whether your SAP configuration across business areas is templatized, or whether you have unique configuration in different business areas, Corevist supports both.
 In fact, we sometimes find ourselves supporting both models at the same client. 😊 For us, it comes down to knowing our client’s needs and making the best recommendation we can as a trusted advisor.

 Moving forward: FREE case study

 Wondering how a globalized manufacturer handles multiple brands and sales areas in ecommerce?
-Download this case study on Blount International.
+Download this case study on Oregon Tool.
 You’ll learn how this leading manufacturer of forestry and agricultural equipment transformed their business through Corevist Commerce.